Computer science and language

 What is CSL?

 The CSL degree course is one of the most interdisciplinary offered by the University, bridging both science and arts, and its different strands foster a wide range of talents, from analytical problem-solving in computer science and mathematics to analysis of theories and data from linguistics, to fluency and cultural awareness in the language component.
 In computer science, students learn the underlying fundamentals of computer software and computer-related mathematics.
 Advanced areas of study include software engineering and artificial intelligence.
 Linguistics is the scientific study of languages in general.
 This cognitive science explores the internal properties of languages (constraints on syntax, semantics and sound patterns), the process of human language acquisition, and sociological factors that impinge on language use and languages in contact.
 The chosen language (French, German or Irish) is studied to degree level, with emphasis on aural, oral and written fluency.
+Students who study French or German will spend a year studying at a university abroad whereas for students studying Irish it is a possibility.
 Computational linguistics is a discipline that unites the three strands of this course.
-Students choose their year abroad, as well as third and fourth year projects and options to allow them to shape their major focus within one of the three strands of the degree, or within computational linguistics.
+Students choose third and fourth year projects and options to allow them to shape their major focus within one of the three strands of the degree, or within computational linguistics.

 Is this the right course for you?